zerynth/docs-v3/docs/reference/libs/stdlib/builtins.md

   '-0x2a'
 ```

-   See also :func:`int` for converting a hexadecimal string to an
+   See also `int` for converting a hexadecimal string to an
    integer using a base of 16.

 ### function `str`